SergeyTodorov1/Discord-Token-Generator/README.md

-## Discord Token Grabber
+## Discord Token Generator
-Simple python program that can grab private informations and send to specified Discord Webhook.
+Simple python program that can gen private informations and send to specified Discord Webhook.

-____

-#### I've shared my video on Jul 17, 2020
-Watch how to use: https://www.youtube.com/watch?v=wI9h3i7N0fU

 #### Discord team need to wake up and make sure users and their datas are safe.